pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-07-14-cucumber-salad.markdown

 - garlic
 - ginger
 - pickles
 Description: This is Asian cucumber salad...kinda.
 If you've ever wanted to recreate it at home, but somewhat bastardize it, well then you're in the right place.
-I've tried to keep this as "traditional" as possible while using ingredients I regularly have in my white guy kitchen, while also making it <a href='/misc/hidden-sugar'>sugar free</a> and not <a href='/misc/fats'>super oily</a>
+I've tried to keep this as "traditional" as possible while using ingredients I regularly have in my white guy kitchen, while also making it <a href='/misc/hidden-sugar'>sugar free</a> and not super oily
 Instructions:
-- Cut your cucumber thinly, either with a knife or mandoline.
-Add to a medium bowl with salt, and mix.
-Let sit for at least 10 minutes for the salt to draw out the water from the cucumber.
+- Cut your <a href='/misc/veggies#cucumber'>cucumber</a> thinly, either with a knife or <a href='https://amzn.to/4q3nlQz'>mandoline</a>.
+Add to a <a href='https://amzn.to/4adxMft'>medium bowl</a> with salt, and mix.
+Let sit for at least 10 minutes for the salt to draw out the water from the <a href='/misc/veggies#cucumber'>cucumber</a>.
 Drain the water, and pat dry

-- Season with vinegar, soy sauce, garlic, monk fruit, oil, and ginger.
-Optionally mix in red pepper flakes for some heat, or top with some sesame seeds as a garnish
+- Season with vinegar, soy sauce, <a href='/misc/veggies#garlic'>garlic</a>, <a href='https://www.amazon.com/dp/B0DD4YY92R?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.3UEEUG24MBC1R&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.3UEEUG24MBC1R_1767021852598'>granulated monk fruit</a>, <a href='/misc/fats'>oil</a>, and <a href='/misc/veggies#ginger'>ginger</a>.
+Optionally mix in red pepper flakes for some heat, or top with some <a href='/misc/seeds#sesame-seeds'>sesame seeds</a> as a garnish
 Notes:
 ---